-That year, the regime also escalated its war on terror and the Islamic State.
+Following President Abdel Fattah Al-Sisi’s ascension to power in 2014, the country has escalated its war on terror and the Islamic State.
 Under the auspices of curbing the terrorist threat, the Egyptian government asked its citizens to tolerate difficult living conditions, a deteriorating economy, and to accept restrictions on their freedoms and rights.
 In fact, the practices of the Egyptian regime are fueling the terrorism groups’ recruiting machine in the region.

 Egypt has become a state of fear with levels of repression not seen even under the Mubarak regime.
 According to the CIVICUS Monitor, Egypt is rated as a “closed” society, as journalists and human rights defenders are “routinely harassed, detained, prosecuted, and jailed as part of a systemic crackdown on dissent.”
 Egypt was ranked as the world’s third worst jailer of journalists in 2015.
 Political repression worsened following the March 2018 presidential election, in which President Al-Sisi was reelected with 97% of the vote as his security forces pressured legitimate opposition candidates to withdraw.
 Arbitrary detention, torture, ill-treatment in prisons, and enforced disappearances are usual practices in Egypt.

 The government has utilized restrictive laws and judicial cases to curb the activities of civil society organizations.
 These regulations include a 2014 amendment to the penal code that allows prosecutors to sentence human rights defenders to prison for life for violating laws regulating foreign funding.